Chemistry KS4 science GCSE/IGCSE/O Level Chemistry Revision Notes

 - The clarified water is then pumped onto the

-filtering stage and passed through sand filter beds to remove
+filtering stage and passed through gravel and sand filter beds to remove

 finer solid particles that hadn't previously settle out.